The Ultimate Guide to Opening an eBay Store: Advice From Successful Sellers

 Here’s how to start an eBay store and build it into a successful business.

-Mother and eBay shopkeeper Michelle Henry starts her day in her local thrift shop.
+Michelle Henry, an eBay shopkeeper, starts her day at her local thrift shop.
 She makes a beeline for the purses and carefully examines each one, looking for name brands, specialty features and limited editions.
-When she happens upon a bag she knows will have resale value, she looks for signs of wear and tear, mentally documenting any flaw from use by the previous owner.
+When she happens upon a bag she knows will have resale value, she looks for signs of wear and tear.

-“I don’t have employees or a lease,” says Walsh.
+“I don’t have employees or a lease,” Walsh said.
 “I don’t have to pay for utilities or phone costs on a separate space.
 I can just work from home, which I love.”

 Henry and Walsh shared their best tips for running a successful eBay store, as well as lessons from their early days in business.
 Ready to learn how to start and run a successful eBay store?
-Here’s what you need to know.
+Here are the steps you need to take.

 Having an eBay storefront is not like holding a perpetual garage sale.
-While the site has its roots in an auction-like mentality, eBay stores normally operate on fixed prices and the merchandise is presented all together so buyers can peruse your entire stock, should they choose.
+While the site has its roots in auction-style selling, eBay stores normally operate on fixed prices and the merchandise is presented all together so buyers can peruse your entire stock, should they choose.

 Because of the way each store shares its entire inventory in one place, you must be focused.
 Select the type of merchandise you want to sell through your store, and stick to it.